calancha/dired-du/README.md

 This file defines a minor mode **dired-du-mode** to show the recursive size of directories in Dired buffers.
-The directory sizes are obtained with the *du* program.
+If *du* program is available, then the directory sizes are obtained with it.
+Otherwise, the directory sizes are obtained with Lisp.
+The former is much faster.
 Once this mode is enabled, every new Dired buffer displays recursive dir sizes.